Skip to main content

 Biography

 Hunter was born and raised in Florence, Alabama.
 Before arriving at Lipscomb in August 2019, he spent time in Los Angeles, California; Tuscaloosa, Alabama; Birmingham, Alabama; Manhattan, Kansas; and Tuxedo, North Carolina.
-At Lipscomb, Hunter teaches in the graduate Marriage and Family Therapy and undergraduate Psychology programs and volunteers with the Lipscomb LIFE program.
-He was previously a fellow in relational ethics with the Doherty Foundation for Social and Civic Well-Being.
-Outside his role at Lipscomb, Hunter is a licensed marital and family therapist (LMFT) in Tennessee, an AAMFT-approved supervisor, and a certified family life educator (CFLE) through the National Council on Family Relations.
-He enjoys spending time with his family, attending live concerts, being outdoors and active, and sitting on the front porch reading a good book.
+At Lipscomb, Hunter teaches in the graduate Marriage and Family Therapy and undergraduate Psychology programs, and volunteers with the Lipscomb LIFE program.
+He was previously a fellow in relational ethics with the Doherty Foundation for Social and Civic Well-Being (2022-2023), and is currently a fellow in the Cal Turner Program for Moral Leadership in the Professions at the Vanderbilt Divinity School (2025-2026).
+In addition to his role at Lipscomb, Hunter is a licensed marital and family therapist (LMFT) in Tennessee, an AAMFT-approved supervisor, and a certified family life educator (CFLE) through the National Council on Family Relations.
+For the NCFR, Hunter is part of the CFLE academic program review committee.
+He enjoys spending time with his family, attending live concerts, being active outdoors, and sitting on the front porch reading a good book.

 Academic Degrees